In-flight entertainment: Connectivity expansion

-Since the shuttering of Connexion by Boeing, several new providers have emerged to deliver in-flight broadband to airlines—notably Row 44, OnAir and AeroMobile (who offer satellite-based solutions), and Aircell (which offers air-to-ground connectivity via a cellular signal).
+After Connexion was discontinued, other providers emerged to deliver in-flight broadband communication to airlines—notably satellite-based by Row 44, OnAir and AeroMobile, and air-to-ground connectivity via a cellular signal by Aircell.

-In the past few years, many US commercial airlines have begun testing and deploying in-flight connectivity for their passengers, such as Alaska Airlines, American, Delta, and United.
-Industry expectations were that by the end of 2011, thousands of planes flying in the US will offer some form of in-flight broadband to passengers.
-Airlines around the world are also beginning to test in-flight-broadband offerings as well.
+Many have tested and deployed in-flight connectivity for passengers.
+Industry expectations were that by the end of 2011 thousands of planes flying in the US would offer some form of in-flight broadband communication to passengers.